bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 daily life.

 The etimology of [exception][2] comes from the latin *excipiō*, composition of *ex* and *capiō*.
-Literally something that "take out" of the something (a process, a rule, a law and so on).
+Literally something that "take out" of something (a process, a rule, a law and so on).

 Since human experience leaves sediment in the languages that traverses, modern